afarangurens/UNWallet_metrics_ms/README.md

         docker build -t unwallet_metrics_ms .

+4. We need to see the CONTAINER ID of our mongodb container, so we'll use the following command to see all the running containers:

+        docker ps

-4. Lastly you'll need to run the container image you just created through port 80:80 and linking it to the existing mongodb container:
+5. Lastly you'll need to run the container image you just created through port 80:80 and linking it to the existing mongodb container using the container_id you just found:

-        docker run --name unwallet_metrics_ms --link d519105c7181:mongo -p 80:80 unwallet_metrics_ms
+        docker run --name unwallet_metrics_ms --link CONTAINER _ID:mongo -p 80:80 unwallet_metrics_ms

 # Accesing the Service